b-lukaszuk/BS_wJ_eng/contents/calendar.md

 sco(s)
 ```

-Pretty good, and how about this month (Junt 2025).
+Pretty good, and how about this month (June 2025).

 ```jl
 s = """